 This act involves a sort of ritual, where people prefer sitting cross-legged on the floor instead of on chairs and table.
-Before they start to eat, everyone makes sure to wash their hand.
-They bless the food by saying a brief prayer of gratitude.
+Washing hands before eating is a must.
+People say a small prayer of gratitude before eating.

-In western culture, these rituals may be considered uncivilized and unhygienic.
+In western culture, these habits might just be frowned upon.
 However, even the scientific community today is going gaga over the benefits of each of these actions associated with the mealtime.

 So why is that?
 Let’s find out.

 Eating with hands engages all your senses.
-It helps you to connect with your food rather than just eating mechanically.
+It helps to establish a mental connection with your food.

 Just the tactile sensation prepares the body for what is coming in.
-The nerve endings send a signal to the brain, which in turn stimulates our digestive system to produce specific enzymes to digest the food.
+The brain receives a signal to stimulate the digestive system to produce enzymes for digestion.

 This magical process ensures proper utilization of the food and absorption of maximum nutrients.